Download fusion cover track `Jimi Meets Miles #1` by Miles Davis

 So I said f*ck you and created my own backing track.

-How the original version happened
+Trivia: How the original track happened

 The track "Right Off" from Miles Davis' 1971 album A Tribute to Jack Johnson featured a who's who lineup of jazz/rock royalty, blending electric jazz with rock and funk.